 Distilled to its essence, investing is about earning a return in exchange for shouldering risk.
 Here’s the catch that many investors miss: this is only true for diversified portfolios.

 Dilute specific-company risk

 For instance, you could buy the S&P 500 which is a low-cost benchmark index of the 500 largest companies.
 But if you were to pick any one company, your risk would be far greater—even any five of them, or ten, or twenty.
 Examples of this specific company risk that can be diversified away might be the departure of a key executive, the outcome of an important court case, or employees going on strike.

 Your total risk includes market-risk (events that move the whole market) plus specific-company risk (like we described above).
-Specific-company risk can be eliminated by using mutual funds which own many companies.
-Market-risk cannot.
+You can eliminate specific-company risk by using mutual funds which own many companies.
+You cannot dilute market-risk.

 It is usually unwise to speculate in specific companies unless you have exceptional information about what you are investing in (rare).
 If you wish a higher expected return than the S&P 500 largest companies, choose an index fund in an asset class which has both higher risk and higher expected return—like small company stocks.